Indalo (band)

-Indalo is a Bangladeshi rock superband formed in 2012.
+Indalo is a Bangladeshi rock superband formed in 2012 by Jon Kabir.

 Members

-Indalo was formed by vocalist and guitarist Jon Kabir from Black, guitarist and vocalist Zubair Hasan from Aashor, bassist Ahsan Titu from Aashor and Black and drummer Dio Haque from the band, Nemesis.
+Indalo was formed by vocalist and guitarist Jon Kabir from Black, guitarist and vocalist Zubair Hasan from Aashor, bassist Ahsan Titu from Aashor and Black, and drummer Dio Haque from Nemesis.

-Titu left the band after recording their first single, "ISD" with them.
+Titu left the band after recording their first single, "ISD", with them.
 He was replaced by Bart Nandit Areng.
 After a sudden heart attack and a stroke, Dio Haque took a break from playing drums.
-Dio haque was the primary drummer of nemesis and stopped playing drums professionally.Mubarak Milon played the role of the drummer and played drums on "Miththa".
-Later Quazi Farhan replaced him and now playing drums with them as the fourth member.
+Haque was the primary drummer of Nemesis and stopped playing drums professionally.
+Mubarak Milon was the drummer and played drums on "Miththa".
+Later Quazi Farhan replaced him and is now playing drums with them as the fourth member.

 History

-After leaving Black, Jon Kabir would frequently visit jamming sessions with Aashor, where Zubair and Titu would be jamming together.
+After leaving Black, Jon Kabir would visited jamming sessions with Aashor, where Zubair and Titu would be jamming together.
 Titu was an active member of Black at the time and Zubair came out of a roughly four-year hiatus.
 Three of them decided to jam together and found Dio as the drummer.
-This soon became Indalo and they wrote their first single, "ISD".
-They first appeared before audience on the 10th of November in 2012 and rocked the curious new audience who attended the concert.
+This soon became Indalo, and they wrote their first single, "ISD".
+They first appeared before an audience on 10 November 2012, and rocked the curious new audience who attended the concert.
 There they performed "ISD" for the first time.

 "ISD" was recorded and released in 2013.
-It became a huge hit after the release and until date it's one of their major hits.
+It became a huge hit and is still one of their major hits.
 The song was also one of the 13 tracks on Kokhon Kibhabe Ekhane Ke Jane, their first album, which was released in 2015.
-"ISD" was recorded with Titu on bass; Bart played bass on the remainder of the album.
+"ISD" was recorded with Titu on bass; Areng played bass on the remainder of the album.

 In concerts they have frequently played their own material as well as covers of international rock bands such as Soundgarden, Radiohead, Alice in Chains, Stone Temple Pilots, Pearl Jam and many others.
-They arranged many successful tribute concerts which were one of their kinds in the local underground concert scene.
+They arranged many successful tribute concerts in the local underground concert scene.

-In 2017, they released the single “Chhobi” under the record label of Gaanchill Music.
-The song came with a big budget music video shot at Bandarban, directed by the national award-winning director, Taneem Rahman Aungshu.
-In 2018 they released another single, "Hobeki?" which had elements of grunge, psychedelia and alternative rock in an extraordinary format far from the conventional verses and choruses.
-The track features Zubair's unconventional guitar tones and elements, Jon's powerful falsetto and belting, Dio's ‘other’ persona as a drummer and Bart's powerful bass.
+In 2017, they released the single "Chhobi" under the record label Gaanchill Music.
+The song came with a big-budget music video shot at Bandarban, directed by the national award-winning director, Taneem Rahman Aungshu.
+In 2018 they released another single, "Hobeki?", which had elements of grunge, psychedelia and alternative rock in an extraordinary format far from the conventional verses and choruses.
+The track features Zubair's unconventional guitar tones and elements, Kabir's powerful falsetto and belting, Haque's "other" persona as a drummer, and Areng's powerful bass.
 This track sealed the band as unpredictable, loved by their niche but faithful fans.
 Although they released the audio first, later they released the music video for the song.